Professional Certificate in Practice Education

-- Facilitate practice learning within an adult learning framework, by applying adult learning principles and approaches
+- Facilitate practice learning within an adult learning framework

-- Apply various strategies to accommodate diversity in learners’ abilities and skills when supervising
+- Apply supervision strategies to accommodate diversity in learners’ abilities and skills when supervising

 Participants will use a range of resources about supervision strategies and adult learning principles to develop a planned supervision approach.
 You will practice and execute the approach in your work practice, reflect with your peer group (other participants in the course) on the outcomes on a regular basis, and conclude the module with a report in which you justify the supervision decisions you have made.